CDurepos/scholarsphere/README.md

 This may take some time.
 We suggest moving to Database setup while the scraper runs.

-## Database

-To utilize our database, download and setup MySQL.

-Once finished, you should enter the `mysql` shell and run the command...

-`SOURCE ~/init/000_create_database.sql`

-Note that you may have to use the absolute path to this file.

-Once you've created the database, you should then run each of the remaining scripts within the `init` directory.
-Following this, you should do the same for the scripts within the `migrations` directory.
-Each file in these directories begins with a prefix following the format `XXX_`, these indicate the order in which the scripts should be run.

 ## Data Loading

 Once you've got the database setup & the scraper finishes gathering data, it's time to load the data into the freshly initialized database.